ningquanwang/adsjoint-demo/README.md

-# 💬 Adsjoint Demo App
+# 💬 Adsjoint Demo

 A minimal demo showing how to integrate the **@adsjoint/sdk** into an LLM-based chat app.

-> 🧩 Adsjoint helps LLM apps monetize through context-aware inline ads — automatically placed in chat.
+> 🧩 Adsjoint helps LLM apps monetize through context-aware inline ads — automatically placed in chat with smart delivery.

 ---